SmartekWorks/platform-export/readme.md

 * `tags`: tags filtering the scenarios to export, separated by comma.
 * `status`: the list of result status, `finished`, `failed`, `ok` or `ng`
 * `platforms`: the list of the platforms to export
+* `maxSize`: the max size of platforms to show in one line

 #### Sample config file